syssi/esphome-soyosource-gtn-virtual-meter/docs/display-version/README.md

 ## Schematics

-The display port connector is called SH 1.0mm, 4 Pin.
+The display port connector is called JST XH 2.54mm, 4 Pin.
 Please remove the original display port cable.
 The pinout of the second connector is reversed.
 The digital isolator module is a ADUM1201.

 ![Isolated data cable](isolated-data-cable.jpg "Isolated data cable")